sueszli/osue/exams/2022/exam 2/exam report summary.md

 You can fetch the exam content with `fetch` and run the unit tests with `delivery`.
 The last run of the unit tests determines the total number of points you get for the coding exercise.
+You can run a script to update your man pages based on a tutorial in `manpages.txt`, because the old version does not contain all the helpful examples that you can use.

 <br><br><br>